Image courtesy of OJMCHE

-The Oregon Jewish Museum and Center for Holocaust Education is hosting the annual Portland Jewish Film Festival, an event that promises to captivate audiences with its diverse lineup of thought-provoking films.
+The Oregon Jewish Museum and Center for Holocaust Education hosts the annual Portland Jewish Film Festival, an event that promises to captivate audiences with its diverse lineup of thought-provoking films.

 For over two decades, the Portland Jewish Film Festival has been a significant cultural event.
 This year’s event promises to build on the festival’s rich legacy, providing a platform for shared experiences and a deeper understanding of the Jewish narrative.